fauna-labs/awesome-fauna/README.md

 ### Svelte
-* [covid-19-vs-markets](https://github.com/Prubby/covid-19-vs-markets) - Educational web application which tracks the effects of COVID-19 on indexes such as stocks and currencies ([live app](https://covid-19-vs-market.now.sh/))
+* [covid-19-vs-markets](https://github.com/Prubby/covid-19-vs-markets) - Educational web application which tracks the effects of COVID-19 on indexes such as stocks and currencies
 * [cv-svelte-netlify-faunadb](https://github.com/ganesankar/cv-svelte-netlify-faunadb) - A responsive CV/Resume SPA built with Svelte, bulma, and Netlify Functions

 ### Other or no framework